mccow002/joData/README.md

 	$filter=p1 eq 1 and p2 eq 5 or p3 eq 10

+####Removing a Single Filter

+####.removeFilter(property)

+If you wish to remove a single filter, call .removeFilter and pass in the name of the property whose filter you wish to remove.
+Currently, this will only work with FilterClause.
+It does not work with Precedence Groups or Conat.

+	query.removeFilter('CustomerName')

 ####<a id="filter-clause"></a>joData.FilterClause(property) ##

 The joData.FilterClause object represents an oData filter clause.
 It's constructor takes in the property name the clause will be for.